hackhim18/post-IT/README.md

  Full Stack MERN Application - from start to finish.

- The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives. with real app features like user authentication and social login using Google accounts.
+ The App is called "post-It" and it is a simple social media app that allows users to post interesting facts,events that happenes.

 <h1></h1>

-## 🚩 &nbsp; Main Features
+##  &nbsp; Main Features

-> This App was made to post user's interesting events that happing in their day to day life
+> This App was made to post user's interesting facts,news,events that happens in day to day life

->Users can post their event and like other users posts and comment on them
+>Users can post their event and like other users posts

 #### Project methodology

-- **Login and Logout system**
-  - Every user has to log in with google accounts to post the memories.
-  - Once the user is logged in, the user will able to use all the features of the app.
-  - If the user has not logged in, the user will only be able to view/see  posts from the other users.
-  - That is if the user has not logged in, user will not able to access all the potential features of the app.

 - **Product life cycle**
-  - A user will log in into the app with their Google accounts
-  - A user will post their memories through the form "Creating a Memory".
+  - A user will post their memories through the form "Creating a post".
-  - After posting the memories. memories will appear on the memories section of the app.
+  - After posting the post will appear on the post-It section of the app.
-  - From the memories section of the app, all users of the app  will be able to see all the posts posted.
+  - From the post-It section of the app, all users of the app  will be able to see all the posts posted.
-  - Any user can like and comment on the posts that are posted on the app.
+  - Any user can like on the posts that are posted on the app.

 - **Other facilities**
   - Users can edit their previous posts by click on the post.
   - Users can add tags to their post.
-  - Users can search memories by memories title or tags.
   - Users can delete their respective posts.

 <h1> </h1>